Panmure Island (Prince Edward Island)

 Panmure Island is a small 800 acre island of Canadian red sandstone island, with sand beaches, located off the east coast of Prince Edward Island in the Lot 61 township in Kings County.

 The island is located about 1 km from the nearest point on Prince Edward Island.

-The first visitors to Panmure Island were the Micmac First Nations Indians.
-The Micmac came to the island in the summer months to dig clams, mussels and quahaugs.
+The first visitors to Panmure Island were the Mi'kmaq, who came to the island in the summer months to dig clams, mussels and quahaugs.
 The first full-time inhabitants of the island were settlers from Scotland, the first of which is believed to have been Andrew MacDonald and his family in 1805.
 The Panmure Island Cemetery was established in 1813.